Project Orchestrator MCP server

 print(prompts)

-# Render a prompt with variable substitution
+# Render a prompt with variables

 rendered = manager.render_prompt("system-prompt", {